luxsheree/luxsheree/README.md

 - 👋 Hi, I’m Sheree or @luxsheree.
-I'm an esthetican, artist, and mother.
+I'm an esthetician, artist, and mother.
 I'm new to developing but I'm hopeful to learn more from a creative team.
 - 👀 I’m interested in a multitude of areas, but I love art and scientific incorporation.
 This is a basic repository for projects or tools I find useful.
 - 🌱 I’m currently learning as much as I can about AI and product management.
 I have a deep love for science and all of its beautiful branches.
 - 💞️ I’m looking to collaborate on making advancements to society in any ways I can.
 Finding quality mentor/partnerships is of high priority!